 Maple sugar was the preferred form of the sweetener of Native Americans, as it was compact and more easy to transport than liquid syrup.
 Today, it makes a nice alternative to cane sugar.

 Maple sugar, also sometimes called maple syrup powder, has a high mineral content, with lots of manganese [an antioxidant], zinc and potassium.

-Use maple sugar powder as you would cane sugar, though perhaps more sparingly, because maple sugar has more sweetness-per-teaspoon.
+Use maple sugar powder as you would cane sugar, at a 1:1 ratio in recipes.
 Maple sugar is useful for healthy baking, and fantastic as an ingredient in marinades and barbecue sauces.

 Consider maple sugar powder a breakfast friend, sprinkling liberally over oatmeal or granola, or use to sweeten tart creamy yogurt.
 A dusting of maple sugar on buttered toast, waffles or pancakes makes the mundane a real treat!